Orange Order: Orange halls

 Clifton Street Orange Hall in Belfast designed by William Batt and completed in 1889, which has a protective cage.
 The equestrian statue on the roof by Harry Hems is the only one of King William III of Ireland, Scotland and England on any Orange hall in Ireland.

 Monthly meetings are held in Orange halls.
 Orange halls on both sides of the Irish border often function as community halls for Protestants and sometimes those of other faiths, although this was more common in the past.
 The halls often host community groups such as credit unions, local marching bands, Ulster-Scots and other cultural groups as well as religious missions and unionist political parties.

 Of the approximately 700 Orange halls in Ireland, 282 have been targeted by arsonists since the beginning of the Troubles in 1968.
 Paul Butler, a prominent member of Sinn Féin, has said the arson is a "campaign against properties belonging to the Orange Order and other loyal institutions" by nationalists.
 On one occasion a member of Sinn Féin's youth wing was hospitalised after falling off the roof of an Orange hall.
 In a number of cases halls have been badly damaged or completely destroyed by arson, while others have been damaged by paint bombings, graffiti and other vandalism.
 The Order claims that there is considerable evidence of an organised campaign of sectarian vandalism by Irish republicans.
-Grand Secretary Drew Nelson claims that statistical analysis shows that this campaign began in the last years of the 1980s and continues to the present.
+Former Grand Secretary Drew Nelson claimed In 2007 that statistical analysis shows that this campaign began in the last years of the 1980s and continues to the present.